 Connecting the Dots: Reconfiguring the Indo-European Family Tree

-A prehistoric event with long-lasting effects on our modern everyday lives was the spread of Indo-European languages throughout Eurasia beginning around six millennia ago.
-The recent advances in ancient genetics have made it more likely than ever that the spread of languages was connected with the spread of genes and cultures in the Late Neolithic and Bronze Age.
+A prehistoric event with long-lasting effects on the modern world was the spread of Indo-European languages throughout western Eurasia from around six millennia ago.
+Recent results from ancient genetics have made it clear that the spread of Indo-European languages into Europe and western Asia was connected with the spread of genes and cultures in the Late Neolithic and Bronze Age.

-By (1) examining the branching order of the Indo-European language family, (2) refining the methodological approach to linguistic subgrouping and (3) assessing the points of convergence or divergence of the revised Indo-European family tree with the archaeological and genetic evidence, the project stages language as a key component in the new, more detailed prehistory of Eurasia that is being written now.
+By examining the branching order of the Indo-European language family through a refined methodological approach to linguistic subgrouping, the project stages language as a key component in the new, more detailed prehistory of Eurasia that is being written now.